ramaralo/proxy-com/README.md

 proxycom.exposeApi({
     apiConfig: { props: [ "foo" ]}, // declaring what methods of myApi we want to expose
-    transport: processTransport.getForParentProcess(child), // using a parent proces transport specific for multi NodeJs processes
+    transport: processTransport.getForParentProcess(child), // using a parent process transport specific for multi NodeJs processes
     api: myApi // exposing the api
 })
 ```